-Gestational Trophoblastic Disease (GTD) Prevention
+How to Prevent Gestational Trophoblastic Disease

-The only way to prevent gestational trophoblastic disease (GTD) is to not get pregnant.
+The only way to prevent GTD is to not get pregnant.
 However, GTD is so rare that its prevention should not be a factor in family planning decisions.
 If you have a condition that puts you at risk for GTD, you may benefit from consulting with a genetic counselor to determine your risk.